michaelandrefraniatte/michaelandrefraniatte/README.md

 You can still fork my works for helping me.

+Some works I did would never exist without I publish it.

+Some works I did are of big scientific interests nobody can see.

+Some works I did would take 100 years by 100 advised experts.

+I never give up even dragged through the mud like from start.

-Thank you for your interest and patience.
+Thank you for your interest and patience, thank you for become a sponsor.

 [![Become a sponsor!](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/michaelandrefraniatte)